5S method

 Nothing complicated with this point, the goal is to start a task in a clean environment and to conclude it in the same way.

-- Restore the work area to its prior state each time a task is completed
+There is a real need to emphasize the systematic approach:- Restore the work area to its prior state each time a task is completed

 - Deep cleaning periodically (at the end of the day, week, activity cycle…)